tatsu432/BDCM/README.md

 This is the implementation of the Backdoor Criterion-based Diffusion-based Causal Model (BDCM).

-See BDCM_Example_simple_SCM.ipynb for the Example 9
+See BDCM_simple_SCM.ipynb for the Example 9

-See BDCM_Example_complex_SCM.ipynb for the Example 10
+See BDCM_complex_SCM.ipynb for the Example 10